 Atta Rainforest Lodge

 Simple but perfectly positioned just minutes from the famous Iwokrama canopy walkway.
-The location is everything: wake before dawn, walk to the canopy, and be 30 meters above the forest floor as the sun rises.
+The location is everything: wake before dawn, walk to the canopy, and be 30 metres above the forest floor as the sun rises.

 Location: Iwokrama Forest, near canopy walkway